mhvk/screens/docs/tutorials/infer_phys_pars.rst

 Next, the relation between pulsar distance and orbital inclination can be solved for :math:`\sin( i_\mathrm{p} )`.
-This relation first needs to be rewritten as a (somewhat ugly) quadratic equation in :math:`\sin^2( i_\mathrm{p} )`:
+This relation first needs to be rewritten as a quadratic equation in
+:math:`\sin^2( i_\mathrm{p} )`:

 .. math::